Enigmatic-Smile/docs/locations/README.md

 ## Add Locations
 Every Location is linked to a Brand, and the Brand is linked to the Program.

 To add a location, select a Program from the **Programs** page, click the **+** icon and enter the requested info about the location.

-To add a location, you need to select the Brand (with approved consent), enter address, postcode, city and select the country for this location.
-If your location has been assigned Merchant IDs (MIDs) from the card processors, you may add them now.
-Creating locations with MIDs means we can identify merchant locations more accurately and onboard them faster.
+The information required for each location is the Brand (with approved consent), address, postcode, city and country.
+If your location has been assigned Merchant IDs (MIDs) from the card networks, you may add them now.
+Creating locations with MIDs means they can be identified onboarded faster.

 ##### After creating a Program, you can add Locations.

 ![Add locations](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/add-locations.png "Add locations")

-To start tracking credit/debit card transactions at specific Locations, we need the address of each Location so we can submit them for onboarding with VISA, Mastercard and American Express, and keep track of the status of each location.
+Once you have added your locations to Fidel, we can beging the process of Location Sync ⚡️.
+This step requires submitting all of the locations for onboarding with VISA, Mastercard and American Express, do that we may track credit/debit card transactions at each Locations.
+During this process, you can monitor and keep track of the status of each location.
-We call this process Location Sync ⚡️.

 ### Location Sync